 Once I passed out, Brett ran down the hill we were shooting on to Fiona’s house and they called 911 while Pam stayed with me and tried to keep me awake and alert by pouring water on me and talking to me.
 She said she had to hold my head at one point because I was jerking around a lot and frothing at the mouth.
 A few minutes later Brett and Fiona were back at the top of the hill and Fiona’s husband Dan had driven a 4-wheeler up to get me.
 Brett told me later that day that when they got back to the top of the hill my feet were starting to turn blue.
 I remember people lifting me onto the back of the four-wheeler and kind of slumping forward onto Dan.
 I remember thinking “I do not want to fall off this” and I tried to interlock my fingers so my arms wouldn’t come undone from around his waist.

 The next thing I remember is being back down at the bottom of the hill by Fiona’s house and people helping me into the backseat of a maroon SUV.
 I heard the ambulance sirens but saw it wasn’t there yet, so I understood that we weren’t waiting for the ambulance and that they were going to drive me to the hospital.
 That scared me.
 I think that’s the moment I realized I might be in real trouble.
-It seemed like an awful dream, just a few minutes earlier we were all having an idealistic day and now everything was unfolding so quickly.
+It seemed like an awful dream, just a few minutes earlier we were all having a perfect day and now everything was unfolding so quickly.
 I was scared.

 I remember snippets of the car ride to the ER; someone asking me questions – “what’s your name, what’s your birthday, what’s your daughter’s name” and I remember having a very hard time breathing and feeling like I was suffocating.
 As terrifying as that was, what scared me more was how fast my heart was beating; I remember thinking in the backseat of that SUV that I was going to have a heart attack.
 I’m 39 years old, slightly overweight, and I smoke a pack a day.
 On my best days I’m a candidate for a cardiac episode, so I was convinced that whatever had caused this reaction was going to kill me in the form of a heart attack.

 The next thing I remember is sitting up in the backseat of the SUV, the door was open and I saw a lot of people standing in what looked like a long hallway.
 I felt something on my leg and looked down and saw a little red drop of blood coming up through my jeans.
-I remember wondering why that was happening – I didn’t realize we were at the hospital and the doctor had just given me an EpiPen shot in my thigh.
+I remember wondering why that was happening – I didn’t realize we were at the hospital and the ER doctor (Dr. Heith Waddell) had just given me an EpiPen shot in my thigh.
 They put me in a wheelchair and took me into the ER.
 Once I was inside they gave me a second EpiPen shot.
 I remember hearing a lot of people talking but not really what they were saying, and I remember feeling them cutting my clothes off me.
 (Later I asked one of the nurses if they had by chance been able to salvage my Bernie Sanders t-shirt, sadly the answer was no.)

 At this point I was still having a really hard time breathing and they were putting an oxygen mask over my nose and mouth.
 I was cognizant enough to realize I was in the hospital and they were trying to help me, and I was aware that I had been stung by something and that was why I couldn’t breathe, but I still felt like I was suffocating and I remember trying to take the oxygen mask off my face.
 I don’t know how loudly or effectively I could speak because I still couldn’t breathe, but in my head I was screaming at them to take the mask off my face.